bakpakin/binser/README.md

 specializes in serializing lua data with lots of userdata and custom classes and types. binser is a binary serializer and does not serialize data into human readable representation or use the lua parser to read expressions.
-This makes it safer than many other serializers and fast, especially on Luajit. binser also handles cycles, self-references, and metatables.
+This makes it safe and moderately fast, especially on Luajit. binser also handles cycles, self-references, and metatables.

 ## How to Use